 Suggested by Dani

 To escape winter’s clutches, I suggest heading to southern California, which still basks in sunshine and warm temperatures.
-As a bonus, between December and April, you’ll have a chance of spotting grey whales along the coast as they migrate south to Baja California.
+As a bonus, between December and April, you’ll have a chance of spotting gray whales along the coast as they migrate south to Baja California.
 Take a boat trip from San Diego or Santa Barbara later in the season and you might see their newborn calves.

 I also like exploring this coastline by kayak, particularly around La Jolla, an upmarket surf town just north of San Diego.
 The cliffs here are rugged and weather beaten, dotted with caves you can paddle into.
 Look out for seals lounging on the rocks and sea lions bobbing on the water’s surface.